cybanovcyban-lang/ARK-Raid-Assistant/README.md

 # 🚀 Event Tracker for Metaforge

-A program for tracking real-time events with API synchronization.
+A program for increasing productivity

 ## ✨ Key Features